pritamgupta-07/admin-dashboard/README.md

 - Run the following command to install the project dependencies:
 - > npm install

-- Create a (.env) file in backend folder.
+- Create a (.env) file in root folder.
 - Add configuration variables as required.

 - Start development server: